CYCLO: Cyclic Graph Transformer Approach to Multi-Object Relationship Modeling in Aerial Videos: The Proposed AeroEye Dataset

 \subsection{Data Specification}

 \textbf{Data Annotation.} We annotate keyframes at 5FPS to capture frequent and rapid changes in positions and relations in aerial videos, reducing redundancy while keeping up with interaction changes.
 Our two-stage annotation pipeline first performs \textit{object localization and tracking} and then \textit{relationship instance annotation}.
-Although we annotate relationship instances frame by frame illustrated in Fig.~\ref{fig:examples}, we easily create relationship tubes using the provided object tracking ID by connecting the same pair of objects with the same relationship predicate across consecutive frames.
+To generate diverse predicates, we leverage the GPT4RoI~\cite{zhang2023gpt4roi} model, which combines visual and linguistic data to generate detailed descriptions of object relationships within specified regions of interest.
+Although we annotate relationship instances frame by frame, as illustrated in Fig.~\ref{fig:examples}, we easily create relationship tubes using the provided object tracking ID by connecting the same pair of objects with the same relationship predicate across consecutive frames.
 The annotation file includes object information (\ie, bounding boxes, category names, and tracking IDs) and relationships within each frame.
-The quality control and annotation examples are discussed in Section~\ref{apendix:pipeline} of Appendices.
+Details on the quality control process and annotation examples can be found in Section~\ref{apendix:pipeline} of the Appendices.

 \textbf{Data Statistics.} The AeroEye dataset is a collection of 2,260 videos with 261,503 frames, annotated with over 2.2 million bounding boxes across 56 object categories typically observed from \textit{aerial}, \textit{oblique}, and \textit{ground} perspectives captured by drone.
 Specifically, our AeroEye dataset consists of 384 predicates divided into two relationship categories: 135 positions and 249 relations.
 The key strength of AeroEye is its richness in relationships.
 On average, each video in the dataset has 127 frames, providing moderate temporal depth for capturing detailed interactions.
 The average number of frames per scene is 8,970, indicating substantial variability and complexity.
 AeroEye is rich in relationships, with more than 43 million relationship instances.
 In Table~\ref{tab:datasets}, we provide a detailed comparison with related datasets, while Fig.~\ref{fig:data_stats} presents statistics on the AeroEye dataset.
-In addition, predicate definitions and additional statistics are disccused in Sections~\ref{apendix:definition} and~\ref{apendix:statistic} of the Appendices.
+In addition, predicate definitions and additional statistics are discussed in Sections~\ref{apendix:definition} and~\ref{apendix:statistic} of the Appendices.